-Discipline #1: Acumen
+Discipline #1: Acumen.

 One of the interesting paradoxes of strategy is that in order to elevate one's thinking to see "the big picture," one must first dive below the surface of the issues to uncover insight.
 A strategic insight is a new idea that combines two or more pieces of information to affect the overall success of the business and lead to competitive advantage.
 An iceberg illustrates a universal phenomenon when it comes to insights.
 If the iceberg represents the body of insights for a particular market, all too often companies battle one another using the insights represented by the tip of the iceberg.
 Above the surface of the water and in plain sight for everyone, these insights require no extra effort to acquire, and offer the path of least resistance to those too lazy to do any real thinking.
-Since they are readily available to the entire market, they quickly lose value when it comes to developing a strategy steeped in the differentiation required to gain competitive advantage.
+Since they are readily available to the entire market, they quickly lose value when it comes to developing a Unfortunately, 90% of directors and vice presidents have never had any learning & development opportunities on strategic thinking Once the insights have been generated through the Acumen discipline, one has the key ingredient in making resource allocation decisions.
+The definition of strategy begins with "The intelligent allocation of limited resources...".
+Resource allocation is at the core of strategy.
+Discussions of strategy boil down to how to allocate limited resources to maximize business potential. strategy steeped in the differentiation required to gain competitive advantage.
 Hidden below the surface are insights represented by the largest portion of the iceberg.
 The large size of the underwater portion doesn't indicate a large number of insights.
 Instead, this larger portion indicates the greater effect of these insights on the business if they are unleashed.
+Acumen Question:

-Acumen Question: What is the key insight driving this initiative, project or activity?
+What is the key insight driving this initiative, project or activity?
+Allocation Question: What trade-offs will I make to focus resources?
+Discipline #3: Action.

-Discipline #2: Allocation
+Discipline #2: Allocation.

-While it's one thing to have a neatly written strategy on paper, the truth is the actual or realized strategy of an organization is a result of the resource allocation decisions made by managers each day.
-Therefore, it is critical to have a firm understanding of resource allocation and how to maximize its potential for your organization.
-With multi-billion dollar companies such as United Airlines and General Motors going through bankruptcy, it's obvious in today's market that having the most resources guarantees nothing.
+While it's one thing to have a neatly written strategy on paper, the truth is the actual or realized strategy of an organization is a result of the resource allocation decisions made by managers understanding of resource allocation and how to maximize its potential for your organization.
+With Airlines and General Motors going through bankruptcy, it's obvious in today's market that having the most resources guarantees nothing.
 It's how we allocate resources that truly matters.